jaclynpgh/CS361_Portfolio_Project/README.md

    - imagescrapper.py Scrapes any website by passing in the website's url.
 Returns all images on the website.

 #### My Travel Application was created using Python and Tkinter.
-#### My Image Scraper API was created in Python with Beautiful Soup and uses Heroku as it's server.
+#### My Image Scraper API was created in Python with Beautiful Soup and Flask.
+It uses Heroku as it's server.
 ##### Access it at https://jaclynsimagescraper.herokuapp.com/